 Troubleshooting for Sine Wave Inverter Inductor Heating

-Inductor heating is one of the common faults in the use of sine wave inverters.
+Inductor heating is one of the common faults in the use of sine wave power inverters.
 There are two problems resulting to inductor heating: excessive loss on the inductor and poor heat dissipation conditions.
 The best way to solve the serious problem of heating is to start from the perspective of loss (inductance loss and magnetic core loss).
+In the following, Inverter Store will explain in detail.

 Reason 1 for inductor heating of sine wave inverter: the loss of inductor.